 The Writing Center supports students and faculty with every aspect of writing across the curriculum.
 Regardless of the type of writing task, whether it’s an Earlham Seminar exploratory essay, a science lab report or a senior thesis, the Writing Center offers a comfortable space where student writers of all levels of experience can discover ways to improve their writing.
 Not just for those struggling with a problematic paper, the Writing Center is a place to come for clarifying and polishing techniques that make your writing really shine.

-Peer writing consultants are available Sunday through Thursday evenings on the lower level of Lilly Library to help students at any stage of the writing process, from brainstorming about a topic and refining a thesis statement to organizing and editing a final draft.
+Peer writing consultants are available Sunday through Thursday evenings on the main level of Lilly Library to help students at any stage of the writing process, from brainstorming about a topic and refining a thesis statement to organizing and editing a final draft.
 You can simply drop in or you can sign up for an appointment on the Writing Center website.

 The Writing Center website continues to expand its online help with tips for revising as well as links to resources on grammar and research issues.
 In addition, the Writing Center offers faculty workshops and forums on approaches to teaching and assessing writing.
 Faculty may also request a writing consultant to visit classes to present various brainstorming or peer review techniques.

 Writing consultants are just proofreaders.

 Not exactly.
 Consultants improve writers, not just papers.

 Not at all.
 One or two 30-minute sessions with a writing consultant can save you time worrying about where to start and help you write more efficiently.

 My paper has to be finished before I can get help.